1. Home

 shutdown-voltageThe unit can shut itself down when a certain low voltage threshold is reached.
 This helps prevent over discharging a battery.
 (1150 => 11.5V)600-4700 (centi-volts)

-The Karbon 410 and 430 series systems offer optional CAN bus and (optionally) isolated Digital IO support.
+The Karbon K410 and K430 series systems offer CAN bus and (optionally) isolated DIO (Digital Input/Output) support.
 This functionality is through the processor’s supporting ARM microcontroller, known as the Programmable Services Engine (PSE).

 Quickstart